python/cpython/Doc/library/cgi.rst

 with the same name.

 Other classes (:class:`FormContent`, :class:`InterpFormContentDict`) are present
 for backwards compatibility with really old applications only.
-If you still use these and would be inconvenienced when they disappeared from a next version of this module, drop me a note.

 .. _functions-in-cgi-module: